The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 Most Expensive Dog #7: Egyptian Pharaoh Hound

-This striking breed has a history that dates back to 4400 BC, making them one of the oldest domesticated dogs.
+This striking breed has a history that dates back to 4400 BC.
+This makes them one of the oldest domesticated dogs.

 Sleek, strong, and athletic, these beautiful sighthounds were built for speed.